 How drought affects spider mite populations

-Spider mite populations are held in balance by natural enemies, weather and host quality.
-Drought triggers spider mite outbreaks in soybean and corn by upsetting this balance in four ways.
+Spider mite populations are held in balance by natural enemies, weather and host health.
+Drought triggers spider mite outbreaks in soybean and corn by upsetting this balance in four ways:

 - Improves the food quality of soybean for spider mites.

-- Diminishes or stops the activity of fungal diseases that attack mites, such as Neozygites.
-Disease outbreaks are fostered by cool, highly humid conditions that favor spore formation and mite infection.
-Hot dry weather stops these diseases.
+- Diminishes or stops the activity of entomopathogenic fungi (fungi that attack mites) such as Neozygites floridana.
+Entomopathogenic fungal disease outbreaks are fostered by cool, highly humid conditions that favor spore formation and mite infection.
+Hot dry weather stops these fungi.

 - Speeds spider mite reproduction so that predatory insects and mites can’t keep up.

-Spider mites pierce the leaf cells with their mouth parts and suck plant fluids from the leaves.
-This injury produces a white or yellow spots or “stipling” that is heaviest on the underside of the leaves.
+Spider mites damage plants by piercing the leaf cells with their mouth parts and sucking plant fluids from the leaves.
+This injury produces white or yellow spots or “stippling” that is heaviest on the underside of the leaves.
 The leaves lose photosynthetic surface as feeding continues.
-Water loss from damaged leaf surface is uncontrolled.
+Water loss from the damaged leaf surface is uncontrolled.
 If the infestation is unchecked by parasites, predators, or miticides, spider mites may kill the entire plant.

 Adult spider mites are tiny arthropods with eight legs, not six, like insects, and no wings.
-Most are greenish-white or yellow, and occasionally orange or brown, and have a pair of distinct dark spots on the outer edges of the back.
+Most are greenish-white or yellow, and occasionally orange or brown, and have a pair of distinct dark spots on the outer edges of the back (Figure 1).

-The best time to scout is in July and August, especially during periods of drought.
-Spider mite populations can build rapidly, especially if the weather gets hot.
+The best time to scout is in July and August, especially during periods of hot, droughty weather.
+Spider mite populations can build rapidly.

-As you scout soybeans for other pests and problems, always give a look to the plants near the edges of the fields or where soybeans are stressed.
+As you scout soybeans for other pests and problems, always give a look to the plants near the edges of the fields or grassy areas in the field where soybeans are stressed.
 If spider mite populations are increasing, they will probably be noticed there first.